About Fire Safety Regulations For Landlords and Rental Properties

 Fire safety regulations for landlords are designed to ensure properties remain habitable and safe throughout their time in usage as a rental.
 Part of this is ensuring that landlords remain compliant with all legal safety obligations by following fire safety regulations to the letter.
 The safety precautions that landlords need to take to protect their property in their tenants include:

-Fire safety regulations for landlords are particularly strict in regards to HMOs.
+Fire safety regulations for landlords are particularly strict in regard to HMOs.
 So, it is recommended that you contact your local council to understand specific regulations for this property type and ensure that you remain compliant.

 Smoke and gas are the most deadly parts of a fire.
 Smoke alarms and carbon monoxide alarms, therefore, are vital for saving lives.
 Landlords are required by law to have at least one working smoke alarm installed on every floor of their rental property.
 Plus, carbon monoxide alarms must be installed in any room used as living accommodation which contains a fixed/fixed combustion appliance (excluding gas cookers).